pytek-io/async-stream-processing/readme.md

 ## Processing past events

 Past event streams are passed as regular iterators over timestamped values, ie: (datetime, value) tuples.
-They are mapped to callbacks in the example below example.
+They are mapped to callbacks as shown in the below example.

 ```python
 import asyncio